HISTORY OF CVMA ADVOCACY

 2017: (October) CVMA Advocacy Day.

-The Massachusetts Senate voted to override the Governor’s veto and establish Special Commission on Children’s Vision and Eye Health.
+The Massachusetts legislature voted to establish a Special Commission on Children’s Vision and Eye Health.

 2017: (November): Special Commission on Childhood Vision and Eye Health established